cuongnguyenngoc/code-test/problem6/README.md

 ### Execution Flow

-1. User login, backend send back jwt_token
+1. User login and establishes a websocket connection, backend validates, if ok, send back `jwt_token` for authentication
 2. User completes an action on the website.
 3. Frontend sends `POST /api/action/do` with `actionId` in body and `jwt_token` in headers.
 4. Backend validates `jwt_token` and `actionId`.
-5. If valid, backend updates the score in the database (and cache).
+5. If valid, backend updates the score in the database based on the actionId (and cache).
 6. Backend fetches the updated top 10 scores.
-7. Backend broadcasts the updated top 10 scores to all connected clients.
+7. Backend broadcasts the updated top 10 scores to all connected clients via WebSocket.
 8. Frontend displays the updated top 10 live.